• Quantified value propositions for enterprise B2B sales

 Valuepoint Labs is the quantified value-proposition layer your AE walks into the CFO meeting with.
 It produces one auditable business case per customer — surfaced at three depths (CFO headline / EB driver-narrative / Champion operational truth).
 Not a decking tool, not a sales-enablement library, not a forecast tool.

 Same numbers, three depths.
-The Champion sees the spreadsheet reality (volume × price, adoption curves, sensitivity ranges).
+The Champion sees the math behind the value prop (volume × price, adoption curves, sensitivity ranges).
 The EB sees the decision narrative (4–6 aggregated drivers).
 The CFO sees the headline (NPV / IRR / payback at their WACC).
 Edit any input — at any level — and every chart, every slide, every persona view updates.
 No translation loss between them.

-Mid-market to enterprise software vendors with ACV $250K+, sales cycles 4+ months, multi-stakeholder deals where a CFO weighs in before close.
+Mid-market to enterprise software vendors with ACV $250K+, multi-month sales cycles, multi-stakeholder deals where a CFO weighs in before close.
 Teams already using MEDDICC or similar methodology benefit most because AEs already think in Champion / EB / CFO terms.
 Natural verticals: enterprise SaaS, industrial automation, cloud infrastructure, AI software for businesses.

 It sits in the white space between two failed solutions: generic ROI calculators (which everyone in the room knows are inflated) and bespoke business cases assembled by hand (which take weeks and don't scale).
 Valuepoint Labs is purpose-built for the moment your AE walks into a CFO meeting — and produces a case the CFO will fund or won't.